matuteiglesias/journal/content/Dev/2025-04-20_Resolved_Errors_and_Enhanced_PromptFlow_Execution.md

 ## 📅 2025-04-20 — Session: Resolved Errors and Enhanced PromptFlow Execution

 **🕒 12:15–13:15**
-**🏷️ Labels**: Promptflow, Error Resolution, Python, Automation, Testing
+**🏷️ Labels**: Promptflow, Error Resolution, Testing, Automation, YAML
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to resolve various errors encountered in the PromptFlow environment and to enhance the execution and testing framework for PromptFlow projects.
+The session aimed to resolve various errors encountered in PromptFlow and improve its execution methodology.

 ### Key Activities
-- **Fixed AttributeError**: Replaced incorrect method calls in the `ProxyFactory` class with the correct ones, ensuring smooth execution.
+1. **Error Resolution**: Addressed multiple errors including `AttributeError`, `FileNotFoundError`, and `TypeError` in PromptFlow.
+Solutions involved correcting method calls, setting appropriate file paths, and adjusting parameters.
-- **Designed Execution Method**: Developed a robust method for executing PromptFlow projects, focusing on modular execution and context handling.
+2. **Execution Design**: Developed a method for robust PromptFlow execution, focusing on modularity, context handling, and testing.
-- **Debugged File Path Issues**: Diagnosed and resolved file path errors in [[Python]] scripts by properly managing absolute and relative paths.
-- **Resolved FileNotFoundError**: Addressed the root cause of a `FileNotFoundError` by correctly setting the working directory and flow file path in PromptFlow.
-- **Fixed TypeError**: Analyzed and resolved a `TypeError` in the `exec_line_async` method by adjusting parameters for correct node execution.
-- **Implemented Testing Flow**: Successfully implemented a single-node testing flow, allowing for modular block testing and validation.
+3. **Testing and [[Automation]]**: Implemented a single-node testing flow for PromptFlow, enhancing its modular testing capabilities.
-- **Onboarded Block Builder Agent**: Focused on creating modular YAML PromptFlow blocks that are reusable and testable.
-- **Developed Onboarding Plan**: Outlined an onboarding plan for a PromptFlow block developer, including guidelines and best practices.
-- **Reviewed Master Flow Schema**: Provided an overview of the PromptFlow master flow schema, detailing DAG-style and Flex-style flows.
+4. **Onboarding and Development**: Initiated onboarding for a block builder agent focusing on YAML PromptFlow blocks, ensuring they are reusable and adhere to schema standards.

 ### Achievements
-- Successfully resolved multiple errors in PromptFlow, enhancing the reliability and efficiency of the execution framework.
+- Successfully resolved critical errors in PromptFlow, improving its reliability.
-- Established a foundation for modular and testable PromptFlow block development.
+- Developed a robust execution method and testing flow, facilitating better modular testing and validation.
+- Initiated onboarding processes for new development roles, setting clear guidelines and objectives.

 ### Pending Tasks
-- Further refinement of the onboarding process for new PromptFlow developers.
+- Further refinement of the PromptFlow master flow schema to enhance clarity and functionality.
-- Continuous improvement of the PromptFlow execution and testing methodologies.
+- Continued development and testing of modular PromptFlow blocks to ensure comprehensive coverage.